Illegal immigration to the United States: DREAM Act

-The DREAM Act (acronym for Development, Relief, and Education for Alien Minors) was an American legislative proposal for a multi-phase process for illegal immigrants in the United States that would first grant conditional residency and upon meeting further qualifications, permanent residency.
+The DREAM Act (acronym for Development, Relief, and Education for Alien Minors) was an American legislative proposal for a multi-phase process targeting "unauthorized immigrants who came to the country at a young age" that would first grant conditional residency and upon meeting further qualifications, permanent residency.
 The bill was first introduced in the Senate on August 1, 2001, and has since been reintroduced several times but did not pass.
 It was intended to stop the deportation of people who had arrived as children and had grown up in the US.
 The Act would give lawful permanent residency under certain conditions which include: good moral character, enrollment in a secondary or post-secondary education program, and having lived in the United States at least 5 years.
 Those in opposition of the DREAM Act believe that it encourages illegal immigration.

 Although the DREAM Act has not been enacted by federal legislation, a number of its provisions were implemented by a memorandum issued by Janet Napolitano of the Department of Homeland Security during the Obama administration.
 To be eligible for Deferred Action for Childhood Arrivals (DACA), one must show that they were under 31 years of age as of 15 June 2012; that they came to the United States before their 16th birthday; that they have continuously resided in the United States from June 15, 2007, until the present; that they were physically present in the United States on June 15, 2012, and at the time they applied for DACA; that they were not authorized to be in the United States on June 15, 2012; that they are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and that they have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.